kjones92/HallOfFame/README.md

 # Stop Application

-To stop the application runnung in docker compose or if you're running `php -S localhost:8080`, simply press `control + c`.
+To stop the application running in docker compose or if you're running `php -S localhost:8080`, simply press `control + c`.

 # Clear database Step by Step